OfqualGovUK/ofqual-standards-patterns/docs/principles/continuously-maintain-and-evolve.md

 ---
 layout: principle
-order: 1
+order: 5
-title: Continuously maintain and evolve
+title: 5.
+We design and continuously develop services that are durable and resilient
-date: 2025-03-07
+date: 2025-06-18
 tags:
   - Ways of working
-  - Infrastructure
-  - Dependencies
-  - Security
-  - SRE
 related:
   sections:
     - title: Related links
       items:
-        - text: Write maintainable, reusable and evolutionary code
-          href: /principles/write-maintainable-reusable-and-evolutionary-code/
-        - text: Well managed code
-          href: /principles/well-managed-code/
         - text: GOV.UK Service Standard - Iterate and improve frequently
           href: https://www.gov.uk/service-manual/service-standard/point-8-iterate-and-improve-frequently
 ---

-Building great products isn't just about writing good code initially - it's about continuously maintaining and evolving them.
+Cresting great services isn't just about the initial delivery - it's about continuously maintaining and evolving them.
 Regularly update codebases, dependencies, pipelines, infrastructure, and processes to ensure they remain secure, performant, and aligned with current standards.
 Avoid allowing systems to stagnate by scheduling maintenance and improvements as a regular part of the delivery lifecycle.

 ---